 Jessica Anne Pressler, LCSW is a Columbia University-trained psychotherapist and emerging author who has dedicated four decades to helping others heal from narcissistic abuse and trauma, improve their mental health and relationships, and navigate grief.
 As a sought-after mental health expert, she shares her insights through compelling social media content and an extensive collection of mental health blogs and articles that have touched millions of lives.

-Drawing from both professional expertise and personal experience, Jessica’s forthcoming book Traitor Within (Fall 2025) weaves together her own journey of overcoming trauma with practical tools for healing and self-discovery.
+Drawing from both professional expertise and personal experience, Jessica’s forthcoming book Traitor Within (2026) weaves together her own journey of overcoming trauma with practical tools for healing and self-discovery.
 She recently released Your Traitor Within Journal—a year-long guide of journaling prompts designed to help readers unpack their own inner critic and patterns of self-sabotage, day by day.

 Jessica is also the host of the podcast Your Traitor Within, where she releases new episodes weekly featuring intimate, unfiltered conversations with guests—ranging from celebrities to therapists to close friends—who share their own personal journeys with self-sabotage and the inner voice that holds us back.